You need to include a copy of your ID with this form. Check our Voter ID Laws page for a list of acceptable forms of ID

 - Coronavirus Disease 2019 (COVID-19), Alabama Public Health

 Alabama absentee ballot deadlines

-- In Person: 5 days before Election Day
+- In Person: Received 5 days before Election Day.

-- By Mail: 5 days before Election Day
+- By Mail: Received 5 days before Election Day.

-- Voted ballots are due: Received by Election Day.
+- Voted ballots are due: Postmarked 1 day before Election Day, received by noon on Election Day.

 Alabama absentee ballot rules